orlando-code/esgpull-plus/README.md

 `esgpull` is a tool that simplifies usage of the [ESGF Search API](https://esgf.github.io/esg-search/ESGF_Search_RESTful_API.html) for data discovery, and manages procedures related to downloading and storing files from ESGF.

+This respository, `esgpull-plus`, modifies and extends the functionality of `esgpull` by adding an API allowing file download via a `yaml` configuration file.
+This aims to make the download process more streamlined and improve reproducibility.

+In addition, `esgpull-plus` uses `xesmf` and `cdo` to allow immediate regridding of downloaded CMIP files onto the desired projection.
+This is useful given that many CMIP models - especially those dealing with ocean variables - output data on unstructured grids.

+Finally, `esgpull-plus` allows file subsetting, both for specified levels and custom subsetting to extract variable conditions at the sea floor.

+Follow instructions in XX for installation.
+1. This includes needing to run `esgpull self install` (as specified [here](https://esgf.github.io/esgf-download/installation/)).

 ```py
 from esgpull import Esgpull, Query